 A small area to play

-All these areas are key to a well-organized nursery.
-We will be visiting each of these areas to maximize the space in your small nursery.
+All these areas are critical to a well-organized nursery.
+We will visit each of these areas to maximize the space in your small nursery.
 Let’s begin!

 A Safe Crib

-It’s important to have a crib that is safe and can hide the baby’s things.
+It’s essential to have a safe crib that can hide the baby’s things.
 Under cribs, you can easily store items like supplies to help you and your child stay organized.
-Under-the-bed organizers are great for under cribs to give you extra storage and keep items from getting dusty.
-Below are items you can use under your crib to add storage from Amazon.com (affiliate).
+Under-the-bed organizers are great for cribs to give you extra storage and keep items from getting dusty.
+Below are items you can use under your crib to add repository from Amazon.com (affiliate).

 A Changing Table and Pad